AdrianSkar/clockifyTarget/readme.md

 ## Targets vs time-tracked

-All this script does is to fetch the data using Clockify's API from current's week projects and compare the time tracked with current targets (task targets on the _Main_ project depend on the amount of time tracked on another project, which has a higher priority).
+All this script does is to fetch the data using Clockify's API from current's week projects and compare the time tracked with current targets (task targets on the _Main_ project depend on the amount of time tracked on other projects that have a higher priority).
 The result is the calculation and output of current status for all projects and tasks (target achieved/not achieved and ETA).

 ## Files and data